Responsive Web Design | Challenges | Getting Consensus

 To further confuse things, resolutions differ between devices quite markedly between smartphones, tablets and computer monitors but also within those categories.
 New devices at different resolutions are being designed all the time, some including higher pixel density than traditional screens.

-RWD depends upon two aspects of CSS:
+RWD depends upon two aspects of Cascading Style Sheets (CSS):

-Because older devices and browsers may not correctly read CSS3 or recognize @media calls, we'll have to build the site so that the content displays in a readable format without these capabilities, THEN modify the content to display as we want in devices that DO recognize these.
+Because older devices and browsers may not correctly read CSS3 (third-generation CSS) or recognize @media calls, we'll have to build the site so that the content displays in a readable format without these capabilities, THEN modify the content to display as we want in devices that DO recognize these.

 Breakpoints are the sizes of the viewport where the design has to change to accommodate the content.
 Depending upon your design, there can be quite a range of the number and location of breakpoints.
+More complex pages tend to require more breakpoints to render properly.

 Web design is a rapidly developing field.
 I suggest you have a look at current information and recent developments.